Colin Pitchfork: Arrest and conviction

 According to 1988 news reports, one of Pitchfork's colleagues at the bakery, 23-year-old Ian Kelly, who lived outside the area under investigation, was overheard in a Leicester pub discussing how he had provided a blood sample on Pitchfork's behalf, by using a fake passport to masquerade as Pitchfork.
 He had agreed to do this in exchange for £200, and took the test on 29 January 1987.
 Another work colleague also mentioned that they had likewise been approached to take the DNA test, for Pitchfork.
 The conversation, during the lunchtime of Saturday, 1 August 1987, was overheard by other bakery colleagues, and 28-year-old Jackie Foggin, of Fleckney.
 She reported it to the police but not until 18 September.
 This vital tip-off was later credited with enabling Pitchfork's capture.
 Pitchfork had told Kelly that he wanted to avoid being harassed by police because of his prior convictions for indecent exposure.
-Kelly was arrested at 31 Stuart Street in Leicester on Friday, 18 September, and later receiving 18 months.
+Kelly was arrested at 31 Stuart Street in Leicester on Friday, 18 September, and later received 18 months.

 On Saturday, 19 September 1987, Pitchfork was arrested at 32 Haybarn Close, in Littlethorpe, by Detective Inspector Mick Thomas.
-Pitchfork's wife tried to attack him, when he told her that he had killed two girls.
+Pitchfork's wife tried to attack Pitchfork when he told her that he had killed two girls.

 During questioning, Pitchfork admitted to exposing himself to more than 1,000 women, a compulsion that began in his early teens.
 He later progressed to sexual assault and then to strangling his victims.
 Pitchfork said this was in order to protect his identity.
 Investigators rejected this, viewing the motivation for the strangulations as "perverted sadism".
 During his interviews with the police he admitted his crimes, but lied about the level and nature of the violence he had inflicted on his victims.

 At his trial at Leicester Crown Court in January 1988, Pitchfork pleaded guilty to the two rapes and murders, in addition to sexual assault of two other girls, and conspiring to pervert the course of justice.
 In January 1988 he was sentenced to life imprisonment for the two murders and 10 years for raping the victims; he was also sentenced to three years for each count of sexual assault and three years for perverting the course of justice, with all sentences to run concurrently.
 A psychiatric report prepared for the court described Pitchfork as possessing a psychopathic personality disorder accompanied with a serious psychosexual pathology.
 The Lord Chief Justice at the time of his sentencing said: "From the point of view of the safety of the public I doubt if he should ever be released."
 The Secretary of State set a minimum term of 30 years; in 2009, Pitchfork's minimum term sentence was reduced on appeal to 28 years.

-On 18 March 1988 George Davies would give Jackie Foggin a cheque for £10,000 at the Next head office in Enderby.
+On 18 March 1988 George Davies gave Jackie Foggin a cheque for £10,000 at the Next head office in Enderby.